Key #2 A Vital Key to Breakthrough: Perseverance

 Your next step in the journey may be different from mine or someone else.
 That is fine.
 We all need perseverance, though, to finish the race God called us to.

 Aren’t you glad Paul didn’t give in to weariness and hardship but persevered?
 He refused to give up on his calling.
-Key churches began that later multiplied across Asia Minor and the rest of the world.
+Simple house churches began that later multiplied across Asia Minor and the rest of the world reaching thousands.

-I wonder what is at stake if you were to stop pursuing the dream of a DMM in your area?
+What is at stake if you were to stop pursuing the dream of a DMM in your area?
 Maybe thousands of people will remain lost.
 Maybe whole cities would fail to be transformed.
+This vision is too important.
+We can’t afford to quit!

-Let us know in the comments below or share on the DMMs Frontier Missions Facebook Group.
+Share your keys and tips to perseverance in the comments below or on the DMMs Frontier Missions Facebook Group.

 Comments